w3c/wai-media-guide/content/users-orgs.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

 This page introduces user needs and user experiences.
 It provides the "why" behind the media accessibility requirements in this resource.
-It also includes examples of people _without_ disabilities using accessibility features in a variety of situations.
-And, the business benefits of accessible media to organizations.
+It also includes examples of the business benefits to organizations.

 {::nomarkdown}
 {% include box.html type="end" %}